Is personal branding cosmetic fluff? Is it a fad? Do I need one? Do I have one? What is a personal brand?

 The impact, the declaration, and your mindset are going to lead your personal brand experience and ultimately your future thought leadership.
 Your leadership is based on the mindset that you have and how that shows up.
 This is your authenticity, this is your secret sauce, this is YOU.

 In professional services, this is what people hire you for because they want to be around you.

-Now that I’ve painted a picture for the ingredients go into building personal brand commitment, the next question is how do you share it?
+Now that I’ve painted a picture for the ingredients that go into building personal brand commitment, the next question is how do you share it?
 This is the 20% strategy…which, at the end of the day will look like this personal branding model below.
 Interested in what this could be for you?
 Get in touch and we can start working on your life purpose and how you are going to show up and get into action.

 If you’re interested in diving deeper into what’s next for you, book an introductory coaching session with me.